KevinA2505/VastVoid/README.md

 Saved profiles are presented in a simple table when the game launches.
 Each row lists the player's name alongside **Load** and **Delete** buttons, and a separate *New Profile* button lets you create a fresh character.
+New profiles are saved automatically once created so they appear on the list the next time you run the game.

 ## Running the game